Qualifications We Accredit

 SVQs are qualifications which combine skills, knowledge and ability within a specific occupational area.
 They measure an individual’s competence to perform specific job functions.
 SVQs are normally assessed in the workplace and can be taken at a pace which suits both the learner and his/her employer.

-Dr Alasdair Allan MSP, Minister for Learning, Science and Scotland's Languages and education representatives from SQA and the SCQF talk about the development of Scottish Vocational Qualifications and how they continue to effectively contribute to the skills economy in Scotland.
+Dr Alasdair Allan MSP, former Minister for Learning, Science and Scotland's Languages and education representatives from SQA and the SCQF talk about the development of Scottish Vocational Qualifications and how they continue to effectively contribute to the skills economy in Scotland.

-Representatives from the College Development Network, CBI Scotland and the Scottish Training Federation talk about how SVQs are developed in partnership with industry and delivered to maximise the benefits for both the people taking them, and the employers investing in them.
+Current and former representatives from the College Development Network, CBI Scotland and the Scottish Training Federation talk about how SVQs are developed in partnership with industry and delivered to maximise the benefits for both the people taking them, and the employers investing in them.